jgujerry/python-cli-applications/README.md

 * [Plac](https://github.com/ialbert/plac)
 * [Docopt-ng](https://github.com/jazzband/docopt-ng)

+## Applications

-In this project, we are going to build a CLI tool to manage passwords of different applications, i.e. `skcli`.
-This tool will be implemented using each package listed above.
+In this project, we are going to build a CLI app to manage passwords of different applications, i.e. `skcli`.
+This CLI app will be implemented using each package listed above.

-The example CLI applications are created, please see below:
+For concrete implementation using each Python package, please see below:

 * [argparse-app](./argparse-app/README.md)
 * [click-app](./click-app/README.md)